murgeyseb/murgeyseb.github.io/_posts/2020-04-27-project-ramuh-chapter-1.markdown

 A request is sent to the backend each time a file is dropped on the map.
 The output GeoJSON is sent to our GridMap, and a new layer key is generated each time, using **uuid** module.

-It is now time to test it with our exampe cases.
+It is now time to test it with our example cases.
 Do not forget to enable CORS in your browser when testing the communication between front-end and back-end.

 ![Example of Nordic32 case overlay](/assets/nordic32-overlay.png)